Swirrl/rdf-validator/README.md

 A Simple runner for RDF test cases & validations.

 RDF Validator runs a collection of test cases against a SPARQL endpoint.
 The endpoint can be either a HTTP(s) SPARQL endpoint or a file or directory of RDF files on disk.
-Test cases can be specified as either a SPARQL query file containing either an `ASK` or a `SELECT` query, or a suite of such files with a suite manifest.
+Test cases can be specified as either a single SPARQL query file containing either an `ASK` or a `SELECT` query, or a suite of such files with a suite manifest.

 Main features: